carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .language-bash}

-# antiSMASH extra parameters

-There are some extra analyses that can be done adn information that can be obtained.

 ## Webpage
 antiSMASH can be also used through this [web:](https://antismash.secondarymetabolites.org/#!/start)
 You will be asked to give your email.
 Then, the results will be sent to you and you will be allowed to donwload a folder with the annotations.